 What does the swordfish fishing tradition in Scilla involve?

-The tradition is based on hunting with harpoons from the deck of specialist boats (luntre or feluccas).
-It is a selective method requiring tremendous precision, experience and cooperation between the observer on a tall mast and the harpooner at the bow of the boat.
+The tradition is based on harpoon fishing from the deck of a feluca.
+It is a selective method requiring great precision, experience, and cooperation between the observer on a tall mast and the harpooner on the bow walkway (passerella).

 Is the fishing museum in Scilla worth visiting?